-Mortgage investment income decreased 19% to \$69.0 million from \$84.7 million.
-The decrease was due primarily to the interest rate environment, as short-term rates fell significantly in March as the Bank of Canada cut its overnight rate by 1.5%.
-This started a steady reduction in the Company's offered mortgage rates.
-The result was lower amounts of interest earned while mortgages are accumulated for securitization and sale on the balance sheet.
+Mortgage investment income decreased 7% to \$63.9 million from \$69.0 million.
+The decrease was due primarily to the interest rate environment.
+Short-term rates fell significantly in March 2020 as the Bank of Canada cut its overnight rate by 1.5%.
+Accordingly, most of the decrease was related to the first quarter of each year such that 2021's revenue was lower than 2020 by about \$7 million.
+After the 2020 first quarter, the Company decreased its offered mortgage rates.
+The result was lower amounts of interest earned on mortgages while they are accumulated for securitization on the balance sheet